 The ball has a forward motion when it is heading towards you.
 Remember this and when it his your head, let your neck muscles relax slight in towards your shoulders.

 Try to use your forehead.
 This gives the ball a bigger target to hit, which means more control for you.

 Try this for an exercise.

 Set up a target anywhere around you.
-A pair of socks works well, as you can move this around easily enough.to different areas.
+A cheap option is to use a pair of socks as this works just as well and you can move this around easily enough, to different areas.